Scille/parsec-cloud/docs/rfcs/1013-parsec-auth-scheme.md

 For simplicity, we will skip the Fido2 part that will be defined in a later RFC.

 ## Design

+### Summary

+This RFC proposes to add the commands below to manage _accounts_, _authentication methods_ and _devices_.
+All these commands would be added to a new command family named `account_cmds`.

+For the account:
+- `account_create_get_token`: get a verification token for a given email
+- `account_create`: create an account for a given email
+- `account_manifest_get`: get the account manifest for a given authentication method.
+- `account_delete`: remove the account and all the data associated to it

+For the authentication methods:
+- `auth_method_add`: add an authentication method
+- `auth_method_remove`: remove an existing authentication method
+- `auth_method_list`: list registered authentication methods

+For the devices managed by the service:
+- `device_upload`: upload a new device for an organization
+- `device_list`: list all registered devices
+- `device_get`: get the encrypted device for a given organization and device ID

 ### Account creation